Dynamic Black-hole Emission Tomography with Physics-informed Neural Fields: Method

 In words, $\hat{e}(t+\Delta t)$ propagates the predicted emissivity at time $t$ forward in time by $\Delta t$, using the prediction of the velocity network. \cref{eq:dynamics_loss} compares this to the actual emissivity field at time $t+\Delta t$, encouraging the time evolution in the emissivity network to agree with the velocity network.
 In \cref{eq:dynamics_loss} we convolve $e$ and $\hat{e}$ with a Gaussian kernel $\mathcal{G}$ with standard deviation $\sigma=1.5$ to blur the estimated emissivities before evaluating the loss.
 We find that blurring the emissivity and using an L1 loss are both helpful in preventing blurry reconstructions that cheat the dynamics loss.

 We incorporate an assumed theoretical velocity model via \textbf{velocity regularization}:

 where we compute $v^i_\mathrm{prior}$ from the AART velocity model detailed in \cref{sec:fluid_velocity}, and $v^i\left(\tilde{u}^i\right)$ is the three-velocity derived from the output of the velocity network in the normal observer frame.
 As we discuss in \cref{sec:results}, we lower the regularization strength throughout optimization.
 Regularization helps guide the networks at the beginning, but it becomes negligible by the end of optimization.
-At that point, the networks are primarily fit to the measurements.https://www.overleaf.com/project
+At that point, the networks are primarily fit to the measurements.